jblackwood/clingoArc/README.md

 This repository reflects my passion for building AGI, as I think the ARC benchmark is a key tool for pushing research in the right direction.
 My research interests are centered around solving ARC and AGI, not any of the specific techniques I am using.

 I took 2 weeks vacation in July 2024 to work on this project.
-I plan to pursue the approaches discussed in the [**Future Directions**](#future-directions) section for my next vacaction.
+I plan to pursue the approaches discussed in the [**Future Directions**](#future-directions) section for my next vacation.

 ## Motivations and vision